qazbnm456/awesome-web-security/README-zh.md

 - [wpscan](https://github.com/wpscanteam/wpscan) - WPScan is a black box WordPress vulnerability scanner by [@wpscanteam](https://github.com/wpscanteam).
 - [JoomlaScan](https://github.com/drego85/JoomlaScan) - Free software to find the components installed in Joomla CMS, built out of the ashes of Joomscan by [@drego85](https://github.com/drego85).
 - [WAScan](https://github.com/m4ll0k/WAScan) - Is an open source web application security scanner that uses "black-box" method, created by [@m4ll0k](https://github.com/m4ll0k).
+- [Nuclei](https://github.com/projectdiscovery/nuclei) - Nuclei is a fast tool for configurable targeted scanning based on templates offering massive extensibility and ease of use.

 <a name="tools-penetration-testing"></a>
 ### Penetration Testing